-- Documentation of a physical exam – almost every school requires that your student submit documentation of a routine physical within the past 12 months.
+- Documentation of a physical exam — almost every school requires that your student submit documentation of a routine physical within the past 12 months.
 Varsity athletes may need to show that they have had a physical within the past six months.
-Your doctor may sign a form from the school, or she may have a standard form that you can attach to the school’s paperwork.
+Your doctor may sign a form from the school, or they may have a standard form that you can attach to the school’s paperwork.

 - Documentation of immunizations — Your student will need to provide an immunization record.
 For most schools, this now includes documentation of a meningitis vaccination, or a waiver.
 This vaccine is especially important for students living in residence halls.

 - Record of health insurance — Health insurance coverage is required.
 Most colleges offer a health insurance plan for students, but this plan can usually be waived if your student is covered under your health insurance.
 If your student plans to use your health plan, it is important that she have an insurance card and that she know what is/is not covered under the plan.
 Make sure to discuss this with your student.
 It is especially important that she be clear about co-payments and about any necessary referrals for services.